ModelOriented/kernelshap/cran-comments.md

 # kernelshap 1.0.0

 - We have fixed a problematic bug in the weighting logic of Kernel SHAP.
-- Much better parallel processing via {future.apply}.
+- Better parallel processing via {future.apply}.

 I am aware that the last release of {kernelshap} is not too long ago, but I still would love to see this fixed before your (well-deserved) summer break.